-What's the color of your urine or your pee when you get up first thing in the morning.
+What's the colour of your urine or your pee when you get up first thing in the morning.

 It looks like apple juice you need to pack some more water in your lunchbox if it looks like lemonade you're good.

 Water is essential for human life.